- Main

 7 Mistakes That Kill Online Course Sales

 - Skipping the nurture stage.
-Direct ads to cold audience: 0.5–2%.
-Through lead magnet + email: 3–7%.
+Direct ads to a cold audience: 0.5–2%.
+Through a lead magnet and email nurture: 3–7%.
 A 3–5x difference.

 - Underpricing.
 A $10 price signals “this isn’t serious.”
-Better to sell 50 at $100 than 200 at $10.
+Low price = low completion = few testimonials = few repeat sales.
+Better to sell 50 courses at $100 than 200 at $10.

 - Ignoring existing students.
 The cheapest sales are repeat ones.
+If you don’t offer the next step to students who already trust you — you’re leaving money on the table.

 FAQ: Common Questions About Selling Courses